CNA (nonprofit): Center for Naval Analyses

-The Center for Naval Analyses (CNA) is a federally funded research and development center (FFRDC) for the United States Navy and Marine Corps.
-It also provides research and analysis services to other US Defense Department and certain other US Government agencies to help improve the efficiency and effectiveness of U.S. national defense efforts.
-The Center for Naval Analyses is a Studies & Analysis FFRDC, similar to RAND Corporation or the Institute for Defense Analysis.
-It is somewhat different from Aerospace Corporation, Mitre Corporation, or MIT Lincoln Laboratory because that trio instead focus on Systems Engineering work for the US Federal Government.
+The Center for Naval Analyses (CNA) is the only federally funded research and development center (FFRDC) sponsored by the US Department of Navy.
+The Navy Department sponsors CNA primarily to provide studies & analyses for the United States Navy and Marine Corps.
+It secondarily provides studies & analysis to other US Defense Department components, and to certain other US Government agencies with the goal of improving the efficiency and effectiveness of U.S. national defense efforts.
+The Center for Naval Analyses is a Studies & Analysis FFRDC, similar to RAND Corporation or the Institute for Defense Analyses.
+CNA does not perform either Systems Engineering or Scientific/Engineering Development work.
+This makes CNA somewhat different from other FFRDCs, such as Aerospace Corporation, Mitre Corporation, or MIT Lincoln Laboratory.